How artificial life spawned a billion-dollar industry

 California-based Bolt Threads recently debuted a limited edition $314 necktie made from yeast-derived spider's silk and Japanese rival Spiber has made a concept piece spider-silk parka jacket.

-Boston-based Gingko Bioworks, meanwhile, is developing a rose oil for French fragrance house Robertet (ROBF.PA) and Switzerland's Evolva (EVE.S) has developed a vanillin, or vanilla extract, that, unlike most vanilla flavoring, is not made from petrochemicals.
+Boston-based Gingko Bioworks, meanwhile, is developing a rose oil for French fragrance house Robertet and Switzerland's Evolva has developed a vanillin, or vanilla extract, that, unlike most vanilla flavouring, is not made from petrochemicals.

 In some areas - especially anything to do with food or the environment - synthetic biology is already running into criticism.
 Friends of the Earth was quick to condemn the new yeast-derived vanillin as "extreme" genetic engineering.